-Income Taxes - The Company accounts for income taxes under the provisions of Statement of Financial Accounting Standards ("SFAS") No. 109, Accounting for Income Taxes ("SFAS 109").
-SFAS 109 requires the recognition of deferred tax liabilities and assets for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of assets and liabilities using enacted tax rates in effect in the years in which the differences are expected to reverse.
+Income Taxes - The Company accounts for income taxes under the provisions of SFAS No. 109, Accounting for Income Taxes (SFAS 109).
+SFAS 109 requires the recognition of deferred tax liabilities and assets for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities using expected tax rates estimated to be in effect in the years in which the differences are expected to reverse.
+Valuation allowances are established, if necessary, to reduce the deferred tax asset to the amount that will, more likely than not, be realized.